Patron Ticket Info

 COMMENTS

-The user may enter any useful comments about a patron's order in this section.
+The user can enter any useful comments about a patron's order in this section.

 TOTAL ORDER